vertica/vertica-python/README.md

 cur = connection.cursor()
 data = {'propA': 1, 'propB': 'stringValue'}
 cur.execute("SELECT * FROM a_table WHERE a = :propA AND b = :propB", data, use_prepared_statements=False)
-# converted into a SQL command similar to: "SELECT * FROM a_table WHERE a = 1 AND b = 'stringValue'"
+# converted into a SQL command similar to: SELECT * FROM a_table WHERE a = 1 AND b = 'stringValue'

 cur.fetchall()
 # [ [1, 'stringValue'] ]